PrefectHQ/prefect/docs/guides/automations.md

 ![webhook-simple](/img/guides/webhook-simple.png)

-Each webhook will correspond to a custom event created, where you can react to it downstream with a seperate deployment or automation.
+Each webhook will correspond to a custom event created, where you can react to it downstream with a separate deployment or automation.

 For example, we can create a curl request that sends the endpoint information such as a run count for our deployment.
 ```console